ACXLM/plugins/plugins/ipam/host-etcd/README.md

 or are not part of a specified range, the plugin will return an error.

-## Files
+## Etcd store

-Allocated IP addresses are stored as files in `/var/lib/cni/networks/$NETWORK_NAME`.
+Allocated IP addresses are stored as kv pairs in `/ipam/ips/$NETWORK_NAME`.
-The path can be customized with the `dataDir` option listed above.
-Environments where IPs are released automatically on reboot (e.g. running containers are not restored) may wish to specify `/var/run/cni` or another tmpfs mounted directory instead.
+The path will be customized later.